Information for Prospective International Students

 Educational and Living Expenses

-Prospective students should recognize that the figures above will fluctuate.
+Prospective students should recognize that tuition and fees will fluctuate.
 The figures represent a very minimal standard of living in a large and expensive US metropolitan area, such as the San Francisco Bay Area.
 They assume the student is not supporting a spouse and/or family, is well-supplied with clothing and personal belongings, and uses public transportation.
 When renting a house or apartment, it is a common practice among landlords to require payment of first and last month's rent plus a security deposit before occupancy begins.

 Employment opportunities (either on- or off-campus) are very limited, except as a teaching or research assistant.
 Unless you have received a definite offer for such an assistantship before your arrival, you should not plan to earn any part of your expenses while attending the University.
 Students who hope to obtain employment or financial assistance after enrolling at the University may be unable to complete their studies.
 Immigration restrictions make summer and part-time off-campus work extremely difficult to secure.
 Students on F-1 visas are not eligible to apply for off-campus employment during their first nine months in the United States.